rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> g.computeCoSize()
     188

-Out of the 25 x 24 = 600 irreflexive movie pairs, digraph *g* contains 390 positively validated, and 188 positively invalidated outranking situations.
-The other 22 outranking situations appear *indeterminate* (see the zero-valued cells in Fig. 66).
+Out of the 25 x 24 = 600 irreflexive movie pairs, digraph *g* contains 390 positively validated, 188 positively invalidated outranking situations, and 22 *indeterminate* outranking situations (see the zero-valued cells in Fig. 66).

 Let us now compute the normalized majority margin *r(<=>)*  of the equivalence between the marginal critic's pairwise ratings and the global Net-Flows ranking shown in the ordered heat map.